ONSdigital/zebedee/README.md

 Zebedee-cms is an extension of zebedee-reader.
 It's used by [Florence][2] and provides API endpoints for managing content, users, teams and publishing collecions.
 Zebedee-CMS is not public facing and requires authentication for the majority functionality.
-Pre-release content is encrypted and requries the appropriate permissions to be able to access it.
+Pre-release content is encrypted and requires the appropriate permissions to be able to access it.

 ## Prerequisites